-Impairment of Real Estate Properties
+Impairment of Real Estate Properties and Related Intangible Lease Assets

-We evaluate the recoverability of the carrying value of our real estate properties on a property-by-property basis.
-We review our properties for recoverability when events or circumstances, including changes in the Company's use of property or the strategy for its overall business, plans to sell a property before its depreciable life has ended, occupancy changes, significant near-term lease expirations, significant deteriorations of the underlying cash flows of the property, and other market factors indicate that the carrying amount of the property may not be recoverable.
-Impairment is measured as the amount by which the carrying amount of the property exceeds the fair value of the property.
+We evaluate the recoverability of the carrying value of our real estate properties and related intangible lease assets on a property-by-property basis.
+We review our real estate properties and related intangible lease assets for recoverability when events or circumstances, including changes in the Company's use of property or the strategy for its overall business, plans to sell a property before its depreciable life has ended, occupancy changes, significant near-term lease expirations, significant deteriorations of the underlying cash flows of the property, and other market factors indicate that the carrying amount of the property may not be recoverable.
+Impairment is measured as the amount by which the carrying amount of the real estate properties and related intangible lease assets exceeds the fair value of the property.